enweg/FredMDQD.jl/README.md

 fqd = FredQD(d)
 ```

-Lastly, if manual download of either Fred MD or QD exits, then `FredMDQD` can be used to load this manual download by providing a path to the file.
+Manual downloads of Fred MD/QD data can be loaded using file paths:

 ```julia
 path_md = "path to manual download of Fred MD"